Amazingren/NTIRE2024_ESR/README.md

 ## About the Challenge

-Jointly with NTIRE workshop we have a challenge on Efficient Super-Resolution, that is, the task of super-resolving (increasing the resolution) an input image with a magnification factor x4 based on a set of prior examples of low and corresponding high resolution images.
-The challenge has three tracks.
+In collaboration with the NTIRE workshop, we are hosting a challenge focused on Efficient Super-Resolution.
+This involves the task of enhancing the resolution of an input image by a factor of x4, utilizing a set of pre-existing examples comprising both low-resolution and their corresponding high-resolution images.
+The challenge encompasses three sub-tracks, specifically the Inference Runtime, Parameters, and FLOPs (Floating Point Operations Per Second), in addition to a main track known as Overall Performance, which is comprised of these three sub-tracks.
+The baseline method in NTIRE2024_ESR is [RLFN](https://arxiv.org/pdf/2205.07514.pdf) (*Kong, et al, 2022*), the winner of NTIRE2022 Efficient Super-Resolution Challenge.
+Details are shown below:

-The aim is to devise a network that reduces one or several aspects such as runtime, parameters, and FLOPs of RLFN (https://arxiv.org/pdf/2205.07514.pdf), the winner of NTIRE2022 Efficient Super-Resolution Challenge, while at least maintaining a threshold PSNR on the LSDIR_DIV2K_valid (26.90 dB) datasets and LSDIR_DIV2K_test datasets (26.99 dB).
+- Sub-track 1: **Inference Runtime**, the aim is to obtain a network design / solution with the lowest inference time (runtime) on a common GPU (i.e., NVIDIA GeForce RTX 3090 GPU) while being constrained to maintain or improve over the baseline method RLFN in terms of number of parameters, FLOPs, and the PSNR result.

+- Sub-track 2: **Parameters**, the aim is to obtain a network design / solution with the lowest amount of parameters while being constrained to maintain or improve the PSNR result, the FLOPs, and the inference time (runtime) of RLFN.

+- Sub-track 3: **FLOPs**, the aim is to obtain a network design / solution with the lowest amount of FLOPs while being constrained to maintain or improve the PSNR result, FLOPs, and the inference time (runtime) of RLFN.

+- Main-track: **Overall Performance** (Runtime, Parameters, FLOPs,) the aim is to obtain a network design / solution with the best overall performance in terms of number of parameters, FLOPS, and inference time on a common GPU (i.e., NVIDIA GeForce RTX 3090 GPU).

-Note that for the final ranking and challenge winners we are weighing more the teams/participants improving in more than one aspect (runtime, parameters, FLOPs) over the provided reference solution.
+It's important to highlight that to determine the final ranking and challenge winners, greater weight will be given to teams or participants who demonstrate improvements in more than one aspect (runtime, parameters, FLOPs) over the provided reference solution.

 To ensure fairness in the evaluation process, it is imperative to adhere to the following guidelines: